 Prof Ebringer and Prof Pirt from Kings College London rejected the prion protein theory championed by the Nobel prizewinner, Prof Stanley Prusiner, of California University, and generally accepted as the most likely cause of scrapie, BSE and CJD.
 They said that Prof Prusiner's theory which he will explain to the inquiry in June - was flawed.
 "The prion theory is not compatible with current concepts of molecular biology and postulates the existence of novel particles which cause neurological damage," they said in their statement to the inquiry.
-"The auto-immune theory is compatible with the current concept of molecular biology and proposes that BSE or scrapie is produced by a mechanism involving 'molecular mimicry' between common bacteria and nervous tissue."

-Dismissing research showing how BSE could be caused by injecting infected brain tissue from cattle into other animals, they said the work was deeply flawed since none of the material used was "pure" BSE prion protein but a mixture including normal brain tissue.
+"The auto-immune theory is compatible with the current concept of molecular biology and proposes that BSE or scrapie are produced by a mechanism involving 'molecular mimicry' between common bacteria and nervous tissue.
+"Dismissing research showing how BSE could be caused by injecting infected brain tissue from cattle into other animals, they said the work was deeply flawed since none of the material used was "pure" BSE prion protein but a mixture including normal brain tissue.
 They argued that acinetobacter microbes in normal brain tissue caused similar brain damage to that attributed to the prion protein.
 By failing to separate the two ingredients, scientists had no way of proving that prion protein was to blame.
 They said: "It has been known for over 120 years that, if one injects brain tissue into another animal, a neurological disorder develops three to six weeks later and it is known as 'experimental allergic encephalomyelitis'.

-This research showed that the infected cows were being fed contaminated meal, which had caused Mad Cow crisis in UK.
+Some more research showed that the infected cows were being fed contaminated bone meal, which had caused Mad Cow crisis in UK.
 (From UK news)

 Chapter 23-Joint- replacement & inflammation: When an arthritic joint is removed, it is replaced with prosthesis an artificial joint typically made of a metal piece such as various alloys that fit closely into a sturdy plastic segment.
 These materials eventually erode, releasing tiny metal and plastic particles that enter the joint space.
 Some artificial joint recipients experience chronic inflammation as a result, leading to pain and loosening of the joint, which may require another replacement.
-The immune systeam looks at the new joint as a target to eliminate.

 The inflammatory response results when the body senses a foreign intruder.
 One of the ways the immune system tries to eliminate the intruder is by calling in cells to fight.
 Everyone who receives a new joint has some inflammatory response, and everybody sheds tiny particles of the device into the joint space.
+Could inflammation be the reason why some people develop loosening while others do not.

 The most common complication of hip replacement surgery is an inflammatory reaction to tiny particles that gradually wear off of the artificial joint surfaces and are absorbed by the surrounding tissues.
 The inflammation may trigger the immune cells to eat away some of the bone, causing the implant to loosen.
-To treat this complication, one can use anti-inflammatory medications or recommend revision surgery (replacement of an artificial joint).
-The anti-inflammatory treatment recommended by is omega-3 fish-oil 2-3 grams daily or asprin.
+To treat this complication, the doctor can use anti-inflammatory medications or recommend revision surgery (replacement of an artificial joint).